HVML/.github/profile/README.md

 - [PurC](https://github.com/HVML/PurC): the Prime hVml inteRpreter for C language.
 - [PurC Fetcher](https://github.com/HVML/PurC-Fetcher): the remote data fetcher for PurC.
-- [PurCMC](https://github.com/HVML/PurC-Midnight-Commander): an HVML renderer in text-mode for developing and debugging.
 - [DOM Ruler](https://github.com/HVML/DOM-Ruler): a library to maintain a DOM tree, lay out and stylize the DOM elements by using CSS.
 - [xGUI Pro](https://github.com/HVML/xGUI-Pro): an advanced HVML renderer based on WebKit.
+- [PurC Midnight Commander](https://github.com/HVML/PurC-Midnight-Commander): an HVML renderer in text-mode for developing and debugging.

 ---